Solar in Salem, OR: 2026 Cost, Savings & Payback

 What is the solar payback period in Salem?

-The average solar payback period in Salem is approximately 12.6 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $11,921.
+The average solar payback period in Salem is approximately 18.0 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $32,757 before subtracting installation cost.

 Does Salem have net metering?